What is the CPA?

 Development of outdoor recreational facilities

-A minimum of 10% of the annual revenues of the fund must be used for Open Space, Housing and Historic Preservation.
+A minimum of 10% of the annual revenues of the fund must be used each for Open Space, Housing and Historic Preservation.
 The remaining 70% can be allocated for any combination of the allowed uses, or for recreational use.
 This gives each community the opportunity to determine its priorities, plan for its future, and have the funds to make those plans happen.

 Property taxes traditionally fund the day-to-day operating needs of safety, health, schools, and roads.
 But until the CPA, there was no steady funding source for preserving and improving a community’s infrastructure.
 The Community Preservation Act gives a community the funds needed to control its future.